couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

 <a href="#create-primary-index"></a>
 ##Create Primary Index

 You use this statement to ensure an optimized primary key index.
-If the primary key index already exists, the statement will quietly recognize it.
+If the primary key index already exists, the statement will recognize it and not create a duplicate index.

 ###Syntax

-    CREATE PRIMARY INDEX ON [ : pool-name . ] bucket-name
+    CREATE PRIMARY INDEX ON [ :pool-name. ] bucket-name

 ###Compatibility